sbpp/sbpp.github.io/content/docs/debugging_connection.md

 - Make sure your host is not blocking <samp>UDP Incoming</samp>
 - If hosting locally, make sure you are port forwarding correctly
-- Make sure your game server did not ban your web server's IP using `listip`, if banned: remove it from `banned_ip.cfg` and using `removeip IP` via RCON
+- Make sure your game server did not ban your web server's IP using `listip`, if banned: remove it from `cfg/banned_ip.cfg` and using `removeip IP` via RCON

 ### TCP Error